 Dr. Baden is the co-chair of the Biennial Adoption Conferences held by the Adoption Initiative at St. John’s University in New York City.
 She serves on several advisory boards for adoption organizations including the Adoption Initiative (at St. John’s University), Families with Children from China, Chinese Adoptee Links, and the Chinese Adult Adoptee Worldwide Reunion.
 She was a regular columnist for Families with Children from China Journals across the US and Canada and for Mei Magazine (project now ended), a publication for Chinese adopted children.
 In 2005, Dr. Baden was chosen by her Congressman, Jerrold Nadler, and the Congressional Coalition on Adoption Institute as an Angel in Adoption.

-Dr. Baden was a Senior Fellow for the Donaldson Adoption Institute in which she serves with prominent adoption scholars to conduct and evaluate research and policy organization.
+Dr. Baden served as a Senior Fellow for the Donaldson Adoption Institute, an independent adoption research and policy organization.
 She is currently on the Advisory Board for the Rudd Adoption Research Program at the University of Massachusetts-Amherst.
 She also serves as a Board Member for the New York State Board of Psychology.
 She is on the editorial boards of the journals, Adoption Quarterly and Journal of Social Distress and the Homeless.